The Chairperson, the General Assembly and the Board of Directors constitute the CORES governing bodies.

 - One director representing natural gas shippers

-The Chairman and the four directors appointed by the Ministry serve a five-year term, and they can be re-elected.
+The Chairperson and the four directors appointed by the Ministry serve a five-year term, and they can be re-elected.
 Just as with the industry representatives, they are elected by the CORES members in a vote held during the General Assembly every five years.